Rehost-Startup/docs/README.md

   <img src="images/RehostArchitecture.svg" width="75%" height="60%">
 </p>

 Rehost CLI is a robust toolset designed to manage applications running.
-On the remote instance, you'll provide a unique label to your machine to register it on the Rehost Network.
+On the remote instance, you'll provide a unique label to your machine to save it on the Rehost Network.
 On the local machine, you'll configure the subdomains, port numbers and application files through `yml` files to control all aspects of your application running on the cloud.

 ### Rehost Machine